 The dictionary definition of opposition research also fails to mention that the field involves defensive research.
 As this story suggests, Donald Trump neglected self research, or defensive research, a cornerstone of our craft and something we recommend always and ahead of opposition research.
 Kevin Cirilli noted that it is “political tradition” to do defensive research.
 This promotes discussion and preparation for the political fights to come.
-It’s almost as much a team building excercise as anything.
+It’s almost as much a team building exercise as anything.

-At Nesbitt Research we consider “opposition research” to be the full and complete due diligence review of a candidate and their opponents.
-This may be in service to a specific candidate or to a Social Impact organization, a PAC or a party.
+At Nesbitt & Parrinello we consider “opposition research” to be the full and complete due diligence review of a subject and their opponents.
+This may be in service to a specific candidate, social impact organization, a PAC or a party.
 For us it includes review of as much of the public record as possible.
 In the defensive research situation, we may be engaged to review non-public records as well, with our client’s permission.